Supersheep50/A-History-of-Playstation/README.md

 ### Acknowledgements
 - I want to give a massive shoutout to my partner Steph.
 Her continous support and patient advice was super helpful throughout my project.
 - My cat.
+- My mentor AJ, espeicially for the advice around Flex!